anshul261004/Sales-Dashboard/README.md

 2. Link for TASK 2 from Google Looker.
 3. Link for TASK 3 from Google Looker.
 4. Link for TASK 4 from Google Looker.
+5. Link for Training Project from Google Looker.
-5. finaldataset.csv (Dataset).
+6. finaldataset.csv (Dataset).
-6. Real Time Sales Dashboard looker Report.pdf
+7. Real Time Sales Dashboard looker Report.pdf
 ---

 ## 📌 Tasks and Dashboard Links